nextleap-project/countermitm/source/new.rst

 Our verification approach thus fits into the Autocrypt key distribution model which does not require extra services from third parties either.

+Autocrypt itself focusses on passive attacks such as sniffing the mail content by a provider.
+Active attacks are outside of the scope and can be carried out automatically by replacing Autocrypt headers.

+Here we aim to increase the requirements of active attacks by introducing a second factor and using it to verify the cryptographic material.

+We consider targeted active attacks against these protections feasible.
+However they will require coordinated attacks based for example on infiltrators or real time CCTV footage.

+We believe
+that the ideas explained here
+prevent automated mass surveillance with a fairly low impact on usability.

 .. _`setup-contact`: